How to Clone Using HTTPS in Git?

 What is the git clone command?

 Thus, you will get a copy of the existing repository to work on and make changes.
-However, you shouldn’t forget that git clone can’t substitute backup.
-The goal of a reliable backup solution is to automate the backup of your critical data, including repositories and all the related metadata to ensure that all the data is recoverable in any event of a disaster – service outage, system failure, data loss, or corruption.
+However, you shouldn’t forget that git clone can’t be a substitute for a backup.
+The goal of a reliable backup solution is to automate the backup of your critical DevOps data, including repositories and all the related metadata, to ensure that all the data is recoverable in any event of a disaster, like a service outage, system failure, data loss, or corruption.

 Is git clone secure?